Bearskin Dining Options:

 Fresh baked pies

-We bake cookie and blueberry scones at least twice a week.
+We bake cookies and blueberry scones at least twice a week.
 They are available in our bakery case, or you can call ahead and order a batch specifically for you and your group.
 If you’re visiting us during Value Season, call ahead for bakery item availability.

 Bearskin’s famous chocolate chip cookie ice cream sandwiches